-Features of Senior Citizen Fixed Deposit
+Features of Senior Citizen FD

-The features of senior citizen FD are quite similar to traditional FDs except some unique features.
+The features of senior citizen FD are quite similar to traditional FDs except for some unique features.
 Some of the features of senior citizen FDs are listed here:

 - The tenure of FDs for senior citizens is quite flexible as it starts from a period of 5 years and can go up to 10 years.
 The exact tenure of the deposit depends on the bank or post office rules and regulations.

-- Senior citizen FDs also come with a nomination facility in which the depositor can nominate their spouse or children for the maturity amount.
+- Senior Citizen FDs also come with a nomination facility in which the depositor can nominate their spouse or children for the maturity amount.
 In the case of early death in specific conditions or at the time of maturity the amount is disbursed in the multiples of Rs.
 50.

-- The interest rates offered in senior citizen FDs are usually higher than the traditional savings instruments but these are also term and amount specific.
+- The interest rates offered in senior Citizen FDs are usually higher than the traditional savings instruments but these are also term and amount specific.
 A longer tenure means that the depositor will get increased returns in the form of interest even if the interest rates are not too high.

 - The interest from a senior citizen FD is calculated at a compounding rate and it can be added to the maturity value or credited to the savings bank account of the depositor.
 Compound interest also means that the maturity value would be higher than expected.
 Some banks also offer 0.5% higher interest rates to the resident senior citizens.
-However, such increased interest rates are subject to a few additional conditions that are subject to the particular banks’ policies.
+However, such increased interest rates are subject to a few additional conditions that are subject to particular banks’ policies.
 The increased rates of interest and conditions can change as per the bank as well.
 In addition, such special interest rates are not applicable if the amount of investment exceeds the limit of Rs.
 1 crore.